 These are the tasks conditional to achieve organizational objectives and results.
 Performance support in organizations will be developed and delivered based on these critical tasks (not all the tasks).
-This guarantees the business alignment of L&D. Some people also use their personal types of performance support to remember mistakes and prevent them from recurring, or to achieve a high level of quality.
+This guarantees the business alignment of L&D. Some people also use their own personal performance support materials to remember mistakes and prevent them from recurring, or to achieve a high level of quality.